 Course workload and attendance

-Lecture material (PDFs of powerpoint slides used in class) is available in the Modules section of this site.
-Homework descriptions and code will be posted under Assignments on the Owlspace tab.
+Lecture material (PDFs of powerpoint slides used in class) is available in the Files section of Canvas.
+Assignments and quizzes will be posted under Assignments in Canvas.

 Course reference material

-There are no required textbooks for the class.
-We will draw on material from a large number of online sources.
-We will provide URLs to all the online resources we draw upon in the Modules section of this website There are several good introductory textbooks for Python.
-We recommend
+The required textbook for the class is Artificial Intelligence: A Modern approach, 3rd edition.
+We will also draw on material from online sources.
+I will provide URLs to all the online resources we draw upon in the Resources section of this website.

 Because each of you will probably come upon some time during the semester where so much work piles up that you need a little extra time, every student begins the semester with two free “late days.”
-Each “late day” is a 48 hour period after the due date. class days, not actual days (i.e. a homework due on Monday submitted on Wednesday uses up one late day; a homework due on Monday submitted on Friday uses up two late days, a homwork due on Friday submitted on Sunday uses up one late day).
-After your two late days are exhausted, homeworks that come in late (up to a maximum of three class days) will be assessed a late penalty of
+After your two late days are exhausted, assignments that come in late (up to a maximum of three days) will be assessed a late penalty of 10% of your score per late day.

-You should think of these free “late days” as extensions you have been granted ahead of time, and use them when you might have otherwise tried to ask for an extension.
+You should think of the two free “late days” as extensions you have been granted ahead of time, and use them when you might have otherwise tried to ask for an extension.
 As a result, getting an extension beyond the two free “late days” will generally not be granted.
-In very special circumstances for which you can provide official documentation (primarily extended medical problems or other emergencies), extensions may be granted beyond the late days.
-All extension requests must be directed to me (email@example.com), no later than 24 hours before the assignment is due.
+In very special circumstances for which you need to provide official documentation (primarily extended medical problems or other emergencies), extensions may be granted beyond the late days.
+All extension requests must be directed to me (firstname.lastname@example.org), no later than 24 hours before the assignment is due.

 There will be two in-class examinations: the midterm and the final.
-The midterm examination will be held on October 10, 2012 from 7 pm to 10 pm.
-If you have a conflict with that time or day, you can take the exam on October 9, 2012 from 1 pm to 4 pm.
+The midterm examination will be held on October 5, 2017 from 7 pm to 10 pm.
+If you have a conflict with that time or day, you can take the exam earlier on October 4 during a three hour period between 9 am and 4 pm.
+The final exam will be held at a time and place scheduled by the registrar during the finals period.
+It will be a three hour examination.

 Grading and Regrades

-Grades and other performance statistics will be posted on Owlspace.
+Grades and other performance statistics will be posted on Canvas.
 If

-you believe we have made an error in grading your homeworks or exams,
+you believe we have made an error in grading your homework or exams,

 exams will be given.